stonepros/stone/doc/rados/operations/health-checks.rst

 Overview
 ========

-There is a finite set of possible health messages that a Ceph cluster can raise -- these are defined as *health checks* which have unique identifiers.
+There is a finite set of possible health messages that a Stone cluster can raise -- these are defined as *health checks* which have unique identifiers.

 The identifier is a terse pseudo-human-readable (i.e. like a variable name)